-TOKYO, Japan—The Philippine team, composed of the information and communications technology (ICT) and business-process management (BPM) companies, on Tuesday organized an IT–BPM seminar and prearranged a business-to-business (B2B) meeting in Osaki Bright Core, Tokyo, Japan, as part of the Outbound Business Matching Mission for the IT-BPM service.
+TOKYO, Japan—The Philippine team, composed of the information and communications technology (ICT) and business-process management (BPM) companies, on Tuesday organized an IT–BPM seminar and prearranged a business-to-business (B2B) meeting in Osaki Bright Core, Tokyo, Japan, as part of the Outbound Business Matching Mission for the IT-BPM sector.

-The event was part of the Philippine participation at the 26th Software Development Expo (Sodec 2017) in Tokyo Big Sight, Japan.
+The event was part of the Philippine participation at the 26th Software Development Expo (SODEC 2017) in Tokyo Big Sight, Japan.

 The IT-BPM seminar was participated in by 78 Japanese counterparts representing CEOs, operations managers, decision makers and industry influencers in the area of ICT and outsourcing.
 The event was graced by Deputy Chief of Mission Eduardo M.R.
 Menez, who opened the seminar.

 The Department of Trade and Industry’s Export Marketing Bureau (DTI-EMB) was represented by this year’s head of mission, Assistant Director Agnes Legaspi and the Philippine Trade and Investment Center in Tokyo headed by DTI Senior Official Commercial Counselor Bernardita Mathay.